TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/026 View Todos logic.md

 ## Logic Implementation
 Implement the method from the interface, all it does is call the same method on the `todoDao` field variable.
 Same as what we did when getting the collection of users.

+#### Comment on logic implementation
+Sometimes you need to return data, which is combined from different domain objects.
+There are two approaches:

+1) Just ask the DAO layer, and have this layer construct everything and return DTOs
+2) Ask the DAO layer for relevant domain objects, and let logic layer put things together into DTOs

+Both approaches are doable.
+The first will result in many specific methods in your DAO interfaces, which some people are against.
+They believe in only basic CRUD operations.

+The second will keep the DAO interfaces "pure", having only the simple CRUD operations, and not various read operations returning various DTOs.
+The benefit here is that you can have your DAO layer in place early, and not modify it.
+The drawback is that you will potentially need very many calls from the logic layer to the DAO layer, each resulting in database queries.
+This may not scale well, and slow the system down.

+With a specific get method in the DAO interface, you might only need one database request.